pandas-dev/pandas/doc/source/io.rst

 .. ipython:: python

-   #Widths are a list of integers
+   # Widths are a list of integers
    widths = [6, 14, 13, 10]
    df = pd.read_fwf('bar.csv', widths=widths, header=None)
    df

 The parser will take care of extra white spaces around the columns so it's ok to have extra separation between the columns in the file.

-.. versionadded:: 0.13.0

 By default, ``read_fwf`` will try to infer the file's ``colspecs`` by using the first 100 rows of the file.
 It can do it only in cases when the columns are